chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 ##### Paths

 Paths represent your background, interests, training, and skills.
 They provide mechanical and narrative advantages, but also reflect who you are and how you interact with the world.
-For example, a Ritualist would likely have a different outlook than a Veteran.
 Choosing both those paths can reflect an evolution of your character or an interesting background.

 ##### Combat Talents

 Ironsworn characters are assumed to be skilled fighters.
 Even without a combat talent, you can wield weapons and perform combat moves.
 A combat talent reflects a particular area of expertise, and gives you additional options and bonuses.

 Combat talent assets typically require you to wield a specific weapon, as noted in the asset text.
 For example, if you are a Shield-Bearer and don’t have a shield at the ready, you can’t use the asset’s abilities.

-##### Rituals

-​Magic in Ironsworn is cast through rituals which help support your actions or act as unique moves.
-Like all assets, rituals can be selected as you gain experience and can be upgraded over time to make them more flexible or powerful.

-All rituals utilize a move as their default marked ability.
-You must make this move and the associated action roll to trigger the effect.
-Any secondary abilities you gain by upgrading the asset are dependent on performing the ritual described as the default ability.

 #### Acquiring Assets